rhysbrooks1/CS321-002-s25-team-09/README.md

 - `<query-file>` contains the same SSH key pairs type (e.g., `Accepted-20:48` and `Accepted-21:32`)
 that will then be searched for in the specified BTree file of the same type.
-The strings are one per line and must align with the corresponding BTree file of the same type.
+The strings are one per line and must align with the corresponding BTree file of the same type

 - `<top-frequency>` is the most frequently occurring keys within a BTree type.
 Gets either the top `10`,`25`, or `50` values.
 Note that the BTree type: `accepted-ip` does not have enough values for `50` top values (i.e., total unique values for `accepted-ip` is `42`).
 For `SSHSearchBTree`, the top-frequency is an optional argument.
 If it is not specified, then we simply return the search for all keys in the `<query-file>`.
-Otherwise, we return the search for the top `<top-frequency>` keys among the ones specified in the `<query-file>`.
+Otherwise, we return the search for the top `<top-frequency>` keys among the ones specified in the `<query-file>`

 - `[<cache-size>]` is an optional argument, which is an integer between `100` and `10000` (inclusive) that represents the maximum number of `BTreeNode` objects that can be stored in the memory cache